"

 Example 5.1.5.
 Three beats per measure: “Morning Has Broken”

-• Example 5.1.5 is in C major and also begins with an anacrusis.
+• Example 5.1.5 is in C major and also starts with an anacrusis.

-• The pattern with the anacrusis repeats for each measure (instead of each beat, as in Example 5.1.4) and there are three beats per measure.
+• The pattern with the anacrusis repeats for each measure, not each beat as in Example 5.1.4, and there are three beats per measure.

 Example 5.1.6.
 Four beats per measure: Chopin[2], Nocturne, Op.
 9, No. 2

-• Example 5.1.6 begins in E-flat major.
-After the initial anacrusis, there are four beats per measure.
+• Example 5.1.6 begins in E flat major.
+After the initial anacrusis, there are four beats in each measure.

-• Due to the slow tempo of Chopin’s Nocturne, the divisions can be clearly heard and one may mistakenly tap their foot twelve times per measure.
+• Because of the slow tempo of Chopin’s Nocturne, the divisions are clearly audible, and someone might mistakenly tap their foot twelve times per measure.

 Compound Meter